 Students who wish to continue their studies in more than one discipline will now find it much easier to do.
 Possible combinations include:

 - Social Anthropology and Sociology

 Regardless of how students combine or specialise their subjects, their degree will be formally titled Human, Social, and Political Sciences.
 The course is designed as a one year Part I and a two year Part II; thus, it is normally not permitted to change tracks between years 2 and 3.
 Third year students are invited (but not required) to undertake individual dissertation research (which may be library or field based) and may substitute one of the papers with a dissertation of up to 10,000 words.
 Further information about the course can be found on the page about HSPS on the University website.

-All applicants for HSPS will be asked to take the pre-interview written assessment for HSPS, which will take place in schools or at a designated assessment centre on 2nd November 2017.
+All applicants for HSPS will be asked to take the pre-interview written assessment for HSPS.
 You must register in advance (separately to your UCAS application) to take the assessment.
-The registration deadline is 15th October 2017.
-Your assessment centre must register you for the pre-interview assessment.
+Information about the assessment and how to register can be found on the University's Admissions Assessment page.

-Should you have any questions, please contact the Admissions Office in the first instance at firstname.lastname@example.org.
+Should you have any questions, please contact the Admissions Office in the first instance.
 Questions about the specifics of the course can be addressed to our Director of Studies, Dr Hildegard Diemberger.